christinevi/explore_dobot/README.md

 in the DobotDemoForPython folder read DobotD11Type.py and DobotControl.py to understand documentation and usage

-pip intall cv2, pydobot, and pySerial
+pip install cv2 and pySerial